Evergreen: Efficient Claim Verification for Semantic Aggregates: Abstract

 With recent semantic query processing engines, semantic aggregation has become a primitive operator, enabling the reduction of a relation into a natural language aggregate using an LLM.
 However, the resulting semantic aggregate may contain claims that are not grounded in the underlying relation.
 Verifying such claims is challenging: they often involve quantifiers, groupings, and comparisons over relations that far exceed LLM context windows and require a costly combination of semantic and symbolic processing.

-We present \system, a system that recasts claim verification as a semantic query processing task with tailored optimizations and provenance capture. \system\ compiles each claim into a declarative semantic verification query and executes it on the same query engine that produced the aggregate.
-To reduce cost and latency, \system\ avoids unnecessary LLM calls through verification-aware optimizations, including early stopping, relevance sorting, and estimation with confidence sequences, as well as general-purpose optimizations for semantic queries, such as operator fusion, similarity filtering, and prompt caching.
+We present \system, a system that recasts claim verification as a semantic query processing task with tailored optimizations and provenance capture. \system\ compiles each claim into a declarative semantic verification query that can execute on the same query engine used to produce the aggregate.
+To reduce cost, \system\ avoids unnecessary LLM calls through verification-aware optimizations, including early stopping, relevance sorting, and estimation with confidence sequences, as well as general-purpose optimizations for semantic queries, such as operator fusion, similarity filtering, and prompt caching.
 Each verdict is accompanied by citations that identify a minimal set of tuples justifying the result, with semantics based on semiring provenance for first-order logic.

-On a benchmark of real-world restaurant review datasets reflecting production-inspired workloads, \system\ achieves excellent verification quality (F1 $= 1.00$) with a strong LLM while reducing cost by $3.2\times$ and latency by $4.0\times$ compared to unoptimized verification.
-Even with a significantly weaker LLM, \system\ outperforms a strong LLM-as-a-judge baseline in F1 at $48\times$ lower cost and $2.3\times$ lower latency.
-Relative to a retrieval-augmented agent, \system\ compares favorably in F1 and latency with similar cost when both use a strong LLM; yet, with a much weaker LLM, it achieves the same F1 at $63\times$ lower cost and $4.2\times$ lower latency.
+On a benchmark of production-inspired workloads over restaurant review and customer support datasets, \system's optimized configurations occupy the entire cost--quality Pareto frontier.
+With a strong LLM, \system\ preserves verification quality at an F1 of 0.94 while reducing cost by $3.1\times$ relative to unoptimized verification; with a substantially weaker LLM, it surpasses the strongest external baseline's F1 (0.87 vs.\ 0.83) at $7.0\times$ lower cost.

 \ifdefempty{\vldbavailabilityurl}{}{ \begingroup \textbf{Artifact Availability:}\\ The source code, data, and/or other artifacts have been made available at \url{\vldbavailabilityurl}. \endgroup }